Vitamin C: Do you really need supplements?

 Overall, the evidence to date suggests that regular intakes of vitamin C at doses of at least 200 mg/day do not reduce the incidence of the common cold in the general population, but such intakes might be helpful in people exposed to extreme physical exercise or cold environments and those with marginal Vitamin C status, such as the elderly and chronic smokers.

-The use of Vitamin C supplements might shorten the duration of the common cold and ameliorate symptom severity in the general population possibly due to the anti-histamine effect of high-dose Vitamin C.
+The use of Vitamin C supplements might shorten the duration of the common cold and ameliorate symptom severity in the general population possibly due to the anti-histamine effect of high-dose Vitamin C. This result may be negligible.

 However, taking Vitamin C after the onset of cold symptoms does not appear to be beneficial.